wintorse/copylink-dev/README.md

 - Backlog Issue
 - Redmine Ticket

-For other sites, it copies links with `document.title`.
+For other sites, it copies links with `document.title`, which is the title of the current webpage.

 ## Installation
 Install from [Chrome Web Store](https://chromewebstore.google.com/)